 DuVernay is interested in seeing what comes out from this time.
 “Who will tell our story about this time,” she wonders.
 But she's already built quite an impressive track record of being an outspoken and impactful storyteller via the moving image to chronicle the ongoing journey toward social justice thus far.

 “The image has always been powerful.
-We can use it in ways to forward our cause,” she said.
+We can use it to advance our cause,” she said.

-DuVernay's 13th, a documentary film about the prison industrial complex, was incredibly impactful around the world.
+DuVernay's 13th, a documentary film about the prison industrial complex, had an incredibly impactful global release.
 The 100-minute Netflix documentary was widely distributed and translated into several languages worldwide.

 She made the film thinking that only a few people would ever see it, but it's now the main film people speak to her about when she travels outside the United States.
 “People lead with 13th and not Selma in other parts of the world,” said DuVernay.